ryan-neil/react-resources/README.md

 // -> Hello, Katie!
 ```

 Notice that we are destructuring the returned values from `useState`.
-The first value, `name`, is our current _state_ (`Katie`).
+The first value, `name`, is our current _state_.
 The second value, `setName` is the function that is used to update our _state_.

 > Note: These names are variables that can be named anything we want.

-Lastly, we set the initial state to the string: `'Katie'`.
+Lastly, we set the initial state (`name`) to the string: `'Katie'`.

 ### Updating State

-Again, from our previous example, we are relying on `handleNameChange` to update our state.
+From the previous example, we are relying on `handleNameChange` to update our state.

 Inside `handleNameChange` we are calling our state updater function, `setName` and passing in the logic to generate a random name:
 ```jsx